The international course syllabus is completely professional; not only

 considerably extended by ourselves to reflect the working practices an

 demands made upon crew on superyachts of between 18mtrs to 40mtrs.

-The syllabus is international and follows closely the STCW convention.
+The syllabus is international and adheres to the STCW convention.

 This theory course is aimed at crew with experience, not neccessarily

 on the superyachts, and who are looking to obtain their first captains

 job or step-up into a Mates position on the larger yachts.